blog · topic_1 · Enthusiast Buyer

 Frequently Asked Questions

-What bolt pattern and hub bore does the Honda Civic Type R FL5 use?
+What is the bolt pattern and hub bore of the Honda Civic Type R FL5?

 Conclusion